Helmover torpedo: Development

 Following the success of Germany's Operation Cerberus in February 1942, when three German warships passed through the English Channel undeterred by the threat of British air and sea attacks, William Helmore of the Ministry of Aircraft Production envisaged a large, long-range torpedo to be dropped from an Avro Lancaster bomber and guided to its target by a de Havilland Mosquito command aircraft.
 He took his idea to Alan Muntz & Co (the firm already manufacturing Helmore's Turbinlite airborne searchlight) for evaluation.
 Muntz reported favourably, and started work on the design.
 GEC's research division at Wembley was engaged to develop the radio control.
 J. Stone & Co of Deptford, marine engineers, was given a contract to prepare scale models for testing in readiness for full-scale production.
 In September 1944 the Rolls-Royce Flight Test Establishment at Hucknall took over the project (under the name of Helmore projector or Helmover) with Stone's continuing to produce the hull and propellers.

 A test of the radio guidance using an unarmed scale model of the torpedo was conducted on Queen Mary Reservoir, Staines, on 11 May 1944.
 The test was regarded as successful, even though during the proceedings radio control over the device was lost and it holed the Royal Air Force Marine Branch launch conducting the trial.
 It was found that the range of the radio signal was between 3 and 10 miles.
 The first test of the complete system took place off the Isle of Wight on 4 February 1945.
-Although the controlling Mosquito had to fly in a continuous "figure-of-eight" pattern to match its speed with the torpedo, making it difficult to keep sight of the exhaust plume from the torpedo's engine (or its wake when submerged), the test was considered a success and 100 units were ordered.
+Although the controlling Mosquito had to fly in a continuous "figure-of-eight" pattern to match its speed with the torpedo's 40 knots, making it difficult to keep sight of the exhaust plume from the torpedo's engine (or its wake when submerged), the test was considered a success and 100 units were ordered.